Physical therapist assistants work under the supervision of

 physical therapists and assist patients/clients recovering from injury or illness.

-The Physical Therapist Assistant program at LaGuardia Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245email: firstname.lastname@example.org: capteonline.org.
-If needing to contact the program/institution directly, please call 718-482-5943 or email email@example.com.
+The Physical Therapist Assistant program at LaGuardia Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245 email: email@example.com website: capteonline.org.
+If needing to contact the program/institution directly, please call 718-482-5943 or email firstname.lastname@example.org.
 Graduates of the program are eligible for certification and must take the National Certification Exam to practice in New York State.
-The PTA program consists of pre-clinical and clinical phases.
+The PTA program consists of pre-clinical and Technical phases.
 Students must be an Undeclared Health- PTA major to apply for candidacy into the clinical phase.
 Acceptance to the clinical phase is limited to twice per year and is competitive.
 PTA students are responsible for familiarizing themselves with the PTA Admissions Handbook and obtaining further information by attending a PTA Orientation Session.
-For the two year period from 2016-2017 LaGuardia's PTA Program has: 90.82% Graduation Rate 96.15% Pass Rate on the National Physical Therapy Examination 100% Employment Rate

 Students interested in applying to LaGuardia Community College should contact the Admissions Office.
 New students selecting PTA as their major are considered to be in the pre-clinical phase.